Compliance Resources

 What is the excluded provider list and who is on it?

 The excluded provider list is a list of individuals or entities that are not eligible to participate in federal healthcare programs due to conduct that violates laws, regulations, or policies.
 The individuals or entities on the list are excluded from receiving payment from Medicare, Medicaid, or other federal health programs for the provision of healthcare services.
-The list is maintained by the Office of Inspector General (OIG) of the Department of Health and Human Services (HHS) and includes providers who have been excluded due to criminal convictions, fraudulent billing practices, patient abuse or neglect, and other prohibited activities.

 Why does our organization need to do this?

-Compliance with regulations
+Compliance with Regulations

-Patient safety
+Patient Safety

 Exclusion list checking helps prevent patients from receiving care from individuals who have been excluded from participating in healthcare programs due to disciplinary actions, such as license revocation or criminal convictions.

-Ethical considerations
+Ethical Responsibility

 Exclusion list checking is also important from an ethical perspective, as healthcare organizations have a responsibility to provide quality care to patients and to avoid employing individuals who have a history of unethical behavior.